 pixels – Stores pixel spectra values selected by the user along with their assigned material class and source information referenced by the Pixel Viewer panel in the Spectra Manager module.

 4.2.1 Table Schemas

+Described below are the schemas used for the tables in HyperGix’s database.
+The schemas were designed with future expansion in mind and include some data points that are not yet used in the software.

 CREATE TABLE "pixels" (